Inside a Parent’s Mind: The Push and Pull of Showing Up Every Day

 And yet, parenting isn’t always peaceful.
 It’s not just soft lullabies and cozy cuddles.
 It’s a journey that brings out the very best in me… and sometimes, the hardest parts too.
 There are days I crave space, silence, a moment to breathe without being needed.
 And then—almost instantly—I find myself longing for them again.
 Parenting often feels like living on a seesaw, constantly shifting between presence and overwhelm.

 I love them fiercely.
 They come before everything.
 But that doesn’t mean I don’t get angry or exhausted.
 I try to be patient, but I have my limits.
-I try to stay loving, even when I feel stretched thin.
+I strive to stay loving, even when I feel stretched thin.
 And still, I show up—because that’s what we do.
 That’s what it means to be a parent.

 I find myself silently asking:

-• Who am I—outside of being a parent?
+Who am I—outside of being a parent?

-• Why does it feel like I’m doing it all alone sometimes?
+Why does it feel like I’m doing it all alone sometimes?

-• Why can’t they just listen the first time?
+Why can’t they just listen the first time?

-• Why does the work feel endless.
+Why does the work feel endless?

 Through my professional journey, I’ve had the privilege of working with many parents—each one navigating their own complex world.
-And what I’ve learned is this: every parent, no matter how different their circumstances, shares one truth.
+What I’ve learned is this: every parent, no matter how different their circumstances, shares one truth.
 They are trying.
 They are learning.
 And in their own quiet ways, they are growing.

 Over time, I’ve come to realize that one of the most important parts of this work—of parenting, guiding, and supporting others—is not just about strategies or solutions.
 It’s about reflection.
 It’s about slowing down enough to look inward, to not just focus on our child, but to meet ourselves.